pedroalles/csgoinv-project/README.md

 # CSGOInv App Project
   Desktop App for viewing and storing Steam Counter-Strike: Global Offensive inventory prices.

-  Inventory items and their prices are obtained through [csgobackpack.net](https://csgobackpack.net/).
+  Inventory items and their prices are obtained through <a href="https://csgobackpack.net/" target="_blank" rel="noopener noreferrer">csgobackpack.net</a>.

   The page's html is obtained using the <strong>Requests</strong> module.